denis-cohen/denis-cohen.github.io/research/index.md

 #### Work in Progress
 * <a href="tfotc">Too Far Out to Care?
 Incentives for Coalition-Directed Voting among Extreme and Centrist Voters</a>
-* Looming Threats of Loss.
-Introducing and Validating a Sectoral-Occupational Model of Economic Risk
+* <a href="ltol">Looming Threats of Loss.
+Introducing and Validating a Sectoral-Occupational Model of Economic Risk</a>